CountESS-Project/CountESS/README.md

 To run the CountESS GUI, use `countess_gui`.

 Add plugins and set configuration parameters.
-Each plugin tab shows configuration parameters and below that the abbreviated output of that plugin.
+Each plugin has its own configuration tab which shows parameters and below that the abbreviated output of that plugin.

 Only the first few hundred rows of input files are read at configuration time.

-To perform a complete run, click 'RUN'.
+To perform a complete run using the entire input file, click 'RUN'.

 Plugin configurations can be saved and loaded in .INI file format.
 CountESS can also be run in headless mode with `countess_cmd your_config.ini`.